State Department orders nonessential US diplomats to leave Lebanon as tensions with Iran soar | Law-Order

 State Department orders nonessential US diplomats to leave Lebanon as tensions with Iran soar

-The United States has ordered nonessential diplomats and their family members at the US Embassy in Beirut to leave Lebanon, a State Department official said Monday, as tensions over Iran rise with the threat of a potentially imminent military strike.
+The United States has ordered nonessential diplomats and their family members at the US Embassy in Beirut to leave Lebanon, the State Department said Monday, as tensions over Iran rise with the threat of a potentially imminent military strike.

 - Country: